avinetworks/avi-helm-charts/docs/AKO/README.md

 * Seamless upgrade to version 1.2.1 is not supported.
 Before upgrading to 1.2.1, uninstall ako, delete all objects from AVI and install ako 1.2.1 using helm.
 * Do not delete the configmap avi-k8s-config manually, unless you are doing a complete helm uninstall.
 AKO pod has to be rebooted if you delete and recreate the avi-k8s-config configmap.
+* In order to update CRDs, make sure to run the `kubect apply` as mentioned above, before running helm upgrade.

 ## Parameters